shreyaskarnik/elk-stack/readme.md

 * head to <http://localhost:5601> to explore the data with Kibana

+## Bonus

-## Bonus if you want to explore kibana with some real data you can try metricbeat to view metrics from the machine you are currently on
+### If you want to explore kibana with some real data you can try metricbeat to view metrics from the machine you are currently on

+#### Metricbeat

 * `docker-compose -f docker-compose-elk-metricbeat.yml up`
 * head to System Overview Dashboard <http://localhost:5601/app/kibana#/dashboard/Metricbeat-system-overview>

+#### Packetbeat

+* `docker-compose -f docker-compose-elk-packetbeat.yml up`
+* head to Packet Beat Overview Dashboard <http://localhost:5601/app/kibana#/dashboard/Packetbeat-Dashboard>